 The IAS Visa Wizard is the easy way to find the correct visa for you

-The Zambrano case right of residence states that EU member states can grant a right of residence the primary carer of an EU national child if refusing this would mean the child’s care would be jeopardised.
+The Zambrano right of residence is an immigration route which states that EU member states can grant a right of residence the primary carer of an EU national child if refusing this would mean the child’s care would be jeopardised.
 If you are a non-EEA or Swiss parent/guardian of an EEA child, you may be able to come to the UK to care for your child, under the Zambrano carer right of residence.

 The grounds upon which UK residence is accepted via Zambrano are complex as the Home Office takes into account the specific detail of the individual child in question in all applications.